Complex systems |

 See also: Macy conferences and Ratio Club |

 During the 1950s, cybernetics was developed as a primarily technical discipline.
 For instance, in 1954, Qian Xuesen's published work "Engineering Cybernetics" was the basis of science in segregating the engineering concepts of Cybernetics from the theoretical understanding of Cybernetics as described so far historically.
-In the Soviet Union, Cybernetics was initially considered with suspicion.[18]
-However, in the mid to late 1950s Viktor Glushkov and others salvaged the reputation of the field, incorporating much of what became known as computer science in the West.[19]
+In the Soviet Union, Cybernetics was initially considered with suspicion[18] but became accepted from the mid to late 1950s.

 By the 1960s and 1970s, however, cybernetics' transdisciplinarity fragmented, with technical focuses separating into separate fields.
 Artificial intelligence (AI) was founded as a distinct discipline at the Dartmouth workshop in 1956, differentiating itself from the broader cybernetics field.
 After some uneasy coexistence, AI gained funding and prominence.
 Consequently, cybernetic sciences such as the study of artificial neural networks were downplayed.[20]
 Similarly, computer science became defined as a distinct academic discipline in the 1950s and early 1960s.[21]